johanfrisk/zmk-corne-config/README.md

-# Erik's Wireless Corne Keyboard Layout
+# Johan's Wireless Corne Keyboard Layout

 A [ZMK](https://zmk.dev/)-powered layout for a wireless 6-column Corne keyboard with [nice!view displays](https://nicekeyboards.com/nice-view/), optimized for macOS with